 Beef roast is often a cut overlooked when it comes to smoking.
 Beef roast is usually top choice for slow cookers, crock pots and pot roasts.
-However, this method to smoked beef roast uses a similar technique to keep the meat tender, juicy and bursting with flavour.
+However, this method for smoked beef roast uses a similar technique to keep the meat tender, juicy and bursting with flavour.

 This recipe uses several tricks to keep the meat tender, this is; injecting the meat with beef broth, cooking the beef in broth and basting every hour.
-Using one of the best gas smokers such as the Weber genesis ii lx s-340 Together these techniques ensure you will be left with a deliciously tender cut and not that dreaded tough, chewy and dry roast that haunts our nightmares.
+Using one of the best gas smokers such as the Weber genesis ii lx s-340 Together these techniques ensure you will be left with a deliciously tender cut.
+Not that dreaded tough, chewy roast that haunted my childhood!

-I love this recipe because it's just as simple as setting the slow cooker, but you get that beautiful true smoky flavour that we crave in our smoked beef roast.
+I love this smoked beef roast recipe because it's just as simple as setting the slow cooker, but you get that beautiful true smoky flavour that we crave in our roast.
+Now lets get started!